jeffrey-xiao/jeffrey-xiao.github.io/static/posts/2016-01-25-UofTHacks/index.md

 waveform visualization of the SoundCloud music using [chart.js](http://www.chartjs.org/) and the snapshot amplitudes of frequencies from the FFT in order to debug the movements of our model.
 The model was initialized with random movements, so it was very jerky at first.
 Nevertheless, it will "reacted" to the bass of the music.
-Instead of random movements, we decided to encorporate some common movements for each joint and string them together in order to create seamless dance moves.
+Instead of random movements, we decided to incorporate some common movements for each joint and string them together in order to create seamless dance moves.
 The size of each movement also scaled with the amplitude of the music.
 Here is the code for two shoulder movements: